Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 * __Drop Pod Thrusters - $300__
     * Speeds up the shop's drop pod to deliver items faster.
+    * The drop pod leaves after picking up the items when the upgrade's active.

 * __Sick Beats - $500__
     * Boomboxes when playing music apply effects on nearby players such as movement speed, damage boost and defense.